 Keywords play an essential role in the success of your digital marketing campaigns.
 Online marketers have to consider their target audience when carrying out keyword research and then incorporate the results into their content strategies.

 This is important because 53.3% of all website traffic comes from organic searches.
-Your website won’t be served to those using the search engine if your content doesn’t include the right keyword and keyphrases.
+Your website won’t be served to those using the search engine if your content doesn’t include the right keyword and keyphrases/phrase match keyword.

-Read ahead to see what keyword match types are and their importance in online marketing.
+Read ahead to see what keywords match types are and their importance in online marketing.

 A keyword match type is a Google AdWords keyword option that delivers an ad on Display Network and Google Search Network.
 According to the keyword option you select, the ads are shown to either a special user group or a broad target group.